jdavis/jdavis.github.com/_posts/2014-04-05-vim-tab-madness-buffers-vs-tabs.md

 The first tab is just split horizontally while the second tab is split horizontally and vertically.

-As you can see, the first and second tabs have have different layouts yet they are only *viewing* the same two buffers: `.vimrc` and `.zshrc`.
+As you can see, the first and second tabs have different layouts yet they are only *viewing* the same two buffers: `.vimrc` and `.zshrc`.

 This brings us to the basic problem of tabs within Vim.